 English astronomer Charles Piazzi Smyth (1819-1900) took this photograph of the Sphinx in 1865, and conclusive photographic evidence correlates that the nose and lips have been damaged or altered somewhat.
 Features are anyones guess by now really.
 Although, if you know the outset and use Denons rendering as the starting point, it is still possible to see the original Bantu woman.

-An unknown photo of the Sphinx, with some dude standing inside the remains of the cape (afro) on the left side.
+A photo by an unknown author, taken of the Sphinx, with some dude standing inside the remains of the cape (afro) on the left side.
 Nose and lips either eroded or damaged for all to see.

 A rather famous crowd sits in front of the ancient monument and the Giza Necropolis, a few of them being egyptologist Auguste Mariette (1821-81), politician Luís Pedreira do Couto Ferraz (1818-86), Don Teresa Cristina (1822-89) also nicknamed `Mother of the Brazilians`, Emperor Dom Pedro II (1825-91) the last ruler of Brazil.
 In M. Delie & E- Bechards De Volta a Luz (1871).
 Not much to note on this photo, other than the streak of celebrities, each one posing their very best old school selfie-style.
 No nose or lips.

-Above you see the Sphinx of Giza, partially excavated, with two pyramids in the background.
+Here you can see the Sphinx of Giza, partially excavated, with two pyramids in the background.
 From De l'Égypte et de la Nubie (1878).

 A photo, probably by Beniamino Facchinelli (1839-96), dated between 1873 and 1895, from the Bibliothèque nationale de France.